dotnet/docfx/docs/designs/conceptual-localization.md

 - Treats localization content as the replacing content of source, they are not independent repo for publishing but only stores the corresponding loc content.
 - Localization publishing mixes the loc content and source content, loc content has higher priority to replace the source content.
-- Localization publishing uses source configuration and localization **overwrite** configuration
+- No **overwrite** configuration, localization repository should use its own configuration

 ## Workflow